DHTMLX/docs-diagram/docs/shapes/default_shapes.md

 <iframe src="https://snippet.dhtmlx.com/3igf1gd5?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="650"></iframe>

+- the `"task"` and `"milestone"` types which are the default types of shapes in the "pert" mode of Diagram:
+    - the `"task"` type is a task that has a header and renders dates and duration
+    - the `"milestone"` type is a task without duration that indicates a key point of the project

+To group the shapes of the `"task"` and `"milestone"` types, use the `"project"` type of a shape.
+[Check the details](/groups/#grouping-shapes-in-the-pert-diagram-mode)

+<iframe src="https://snippet.dhtmlx.com/8leu8jh1?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="650"></iframe>

 :::note
-Any of the above shapes can be added into the diagram of any mode ("default", "org", or "mindmap" one).
+Any of the above shapes can be added into the diagram of any mode ("default", "org", "mindmap", "pert").
 :::

 ## Setting the type of a shape